Board of Directors

 Dr. Parker served as Assistant Professor of Medicine at Harvard Medical School.
 Dr. Parker graduated from Harvard College in 1978 and the Dartmouth-Brown Program in Medicine in 1985.

-Prior to join GSK, Dr. Paoletti was Vice President of Oncology Clinical Research at Lilly, where he developed ALIMTA (> US$ 2 Billion annual sales).
+Prior to joining GSK, Dr. Paoletti was Vice President of Oncology Clinical Research at Lilly, where he developed ALIMTA (> US$2 Billion annual sales).
 Most recently Dr. Paoletti was Chief Executive Officer of Kesios Therapeutics Limited.
-Dr. Paoletti, is currently a non-executive director for Genmab, PsiOxus Therapeutics (Chairman of the Board), FORMA Therapeutics and Nucana Biomed.
-Dr. Paoletti has a degree in Medicine from the University of Pisa (Italy) where he was professor in Pulmonary Diseases.
+Dr. Paoletti is currently a non-executive director for Genmab, PsiOxus Therapeutics (Chairman of the Board), FORMA Therapeutics and Nucana Biomed.
+Dr. Paoletti has a degree in Medicine from the University of Pisa (Italy) where he was Professor in Pulmonary Diseases.

 Thomas L. Patz is the Chief Operating Officer of Grid Therapeutics.
-Prior to joining Grid, for over twenty years Mr. Patz served as Executive Vice President, Strategic Initiatives, and General Counsel of MICROS Systems, Inc., a publicly traded software company.
+For over 20 years prior to joining Grid, Mr. Patz served as Executive Vice President, Strategic Initiatives, and General Counsel of MICROS Systems, Inc., a publicly traded software company.
 During his tenure at MICROS, Mr. Patz was instrumental in architecting over 30 transactions, including the sale of MICROS to Oracle Corporation in 2014 for $5.3 Billion.

 Mr. Patz holds an AB degree from Brown University and a Juris Doctorate from the University of Virginia School of Law.

-Edward (Ned) F. Patz Jr. is a co-founder and CEO of Grid Therapeutics.
-For over 20 years, Dr. Patz has led a basic science laboratory at Duke University focused on lung cancer biology and early cancer detection.
+Edward Patz is a co-founder and CEO of Grid Therapeutics.
+For over 25 years, Dr. Patz has been a clinical radiologist and led a basic science laboratory at Duke University Medical Center focused on lung cancer biology and early cancer detection.

-Dr. Patz holds a BS in physics from Duke University, was a researcher in High Energy Physics at Harvard University and received his MD at the University of Maryland.
+Dr. Patz is a member of the Fleischner Society, the International Association for the Study of Lung Cancer, and the Society of Thoracic Radiology.
+He holds a BS in physics from Duke University, was a researcher in High Energy Physics at Harvard University and received his MD at the University of Maryland.
+He is currently the James and Alice Chen Professor of Radiology, Professor in Pharmacology and Cancer Biology, and Professor in Pathology at Duke.
 Dr. Patz previously served on the faculty at Brigham and Women’s Hospital, Harvard Medical School, and the Dana-Farber Cancer Institute.